WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 ## Known bugs
 - If you leave the server and are the last person on your team, you will automatically lose
 - Sometimes the campfires will not give the regeneration effect.
-Try aiming your crosshairs near the center of the block when placing a campfire to avoid this issue.
+Try aiming your crosshairs near the center of the block when placing a campfire to avoid this issue
+- If your absolute X and Z values are the same when the world border warning gets sent out, you will recieve 2 messages.
+Not intending on fixing right now